On the discretisation in time of the stochastic Allen-Cahn equation: Preliminaries

 We will repeatedly apply this to the It\^o integral $\int_s^tR\,\dd W(r)$, where $R$ is a constant, possibly unbounded, operator on $H$ and $W$ is a $Q$-Wiener process.
 Then \eqref{eq:es1a} reads

 If $p=1$, the inequality in \eqref{eq:es1b} becomes an equality with $C=1$.
 Moreover, the inequality

 will be frequently utilised.
 This is a direct consequence of H\"older's inequality.

 The existence of solutions to \eqref{eq:sac} and their regularity has been studied in, for example, \cite{Liu} (variational solution).
-We summarise the results in the following theorem and we also refer to the discussion preceding and after \cite[Proposition 3.1]{KLLAC} for more details.
+We summarise some known results in the following theorem and we also refer to the discussion preceding and after \cite[Proposition 3.1]{KLLAC} for more details.
+To briefly describe the notion of a variational solution we consider the mapping $ \tilde A: V\to V' $ defined by